Is Sushi Healthy for You To Eat?

 Is Sushi a Healthy Food?

-If you've been wondering, “Is sushi a healthy food?”, the answer depends on what ingredients are used.
-Sushi can absolutely be part of a balanced diet, thanks to its mix of lean protein, healthy fats and complex carbohydrates.
+If you’ve been asking, “Is sushi a healthy food?”, the answer largely depends on the ingredients used.
+Sushi can fit into a balanced diet thanks to its combination of protein, fats and carbohydrates.

 What To Avoid